MacKittipat/my-google-auth/README.md

 Generate OTP from command line instead of Google Authenticator in mobile phone.

 # How to use
-1. Store secret in file for example `/home/mac/config`
+1. Store secret in config file for example `~/.my-google-auth`
-2. Run `java -jar my-google-auth.jar /home/mac/config`
+2. Run `java -jar my-google-auth.jar ~/.my-google-auth`
 3. OTP will be copy to your clipboard and it will be valid for 30 seconds.

 # Config file